mattermost/mattermost/doc/integrations/webhooks/Incoming-Webhooks.md

 # Incoming Webhooks

-Incoming webhooks allow external applications to post messages into Mattermost channels and private groups by sending a specifically formatted JSON payload via HTTP POST request to a secret Mattermost URL generated specifically for each application.
+Incoming webhooks allow external applications, written in the programming language of your choice--to post messages into Mattermost channels and private groups by sending a specifically formatted JSON payload via HTTP POST request to a secret Mattermost URL generated specifically for each application.

 A couple key points: